hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 Terraform Enterprise's instance profile serves as default credentials for Terraform's AWS provider.
 Workspaces without environment variables for credentials will attempt to use the instance profile to provision AWS resources.

-By default, clustered deployments use an instance profile with very minimal permissions; for individual deployments, the instance profile is the operator's responsibility.
+By default, clustered deployments use an instance profile with very minimal permissions; for standalone deployments, the instance profile is the operator's responsibility.

 If you plan to specify any non-default permissions for Terraform Enterprise's instance profile, be aware that Terraform runs might use those permissions and plan accordingly.